amaaradji/modeld_avi/README.md

 ```
 This will install all the necessary dependencies for running this.

-2. Run the program (make sure you edit the path to your video at line 62)
+2. Run the program (make sure you edit the path to your video at line 13 et 61)

 ```
 python3 main.py